Counselors and CIT Overview

 Each week CITs will be assigned 10 or more flexible hours of service activities.
 Teens may note areas of interest, but we encourage CITs to try different classes and step out of their comfort zone.
 Our CIT Coordinator will make the final assignments based on CITs’ schedules and interests balanced with areas of need at KBIA.

 CITs are required to register for the CIT class, as well as complete a CIT Interest Form.
-The cost is $120 per week for the first four weeks, after four weeks, CITs are encouraged to continue in the program at no additional cost.
+The cost is $126 per week for the first four weeks, after four weeks, CITs are encouraged to continue in the program at no additional cost.
 CIT I class is for CITs that have not previously been CITs at KBIA, and the CIT II class is for returning CITs.
 CITs must be enrolled in a CIT course and one additional class at the time of participation.
 If requested, letters of reference will be given upon completion of the CIT’s service.

 Junior & Senior Counselors

 Junior & Senior Counselors gain experience in leadership by assisting staff in the instruction of various classes, helping with administrative functions, and working at KBIA community events.
 Counselors assist with safety on the KBIA campus, beach, and playground.
 In addition, Counselors support KBIA’s mission through service learning projects, including helping maintain the Cove and Mother’s Beach.
 Senior Counselors are eligible for a greater range of opportunities and responsibilities, which includes assisting in the teaching of classes, mentoring and organizing social events.
 Counselors receive compensation based on age, experience, and certifications.
 Weekly schedules are provided allowing Counselors the flexibility to make the most of their summer by pursuing additional employment and other activities if desired.
 However, last-minute scheduling adjustments are sometimes necessary, and we ask Counselors to support such changes.
-Junior and Senior Counselors must complete a Counselor Application; if you cannot access Google forms, please use this application and return your answers via email.
+Junior and Senior Counselors must complete a Counselor Application; if you cannot access Google forms, please email the Executive Director.

 Please note: We make every effort to accommodate areas of interest but assignments cannot be guaranteed.
 Due to the nature of some classes, applicants with advanced certifications will be given preference.
 There is limited Counselor space available.